ActiveBrainAtlas/MouseBrainAtlas_dev/doc/pipeline/README.md

 #### Set up new brain raw images

+Run the following command:
+- `python setup_new_brain_files.py $stain`
+    - This script will prompt you to first select the location of your `<STACK>_sorted_filenames.txt` and will automatically copy it to the porper location.
+Next the script will prompt you for the location of one of the raw jp2 files, and those will be copied to the proper location as well.
+(No files will be deleted at any point automatically)

 ## Running the pipeline

 The pipeline is organized as a set of python scripts that are called iteratively, between each set of python scripts will be a manual step the user is required to perform.
 These user-intervention steps are necessary checks for some automatic processes throughout the pipeline.